NotALabRat/Smart-Shelf-using-AIoT/README.md

 const char* password = "YourPassword";
 const char* serverUrl = "http://<your_computer_ip>:5000/uploads";

-7.Upload the code to your ESP32 board.
+- Upload the code to your ESP32 board.

 Step 2: Run the Flask Server (Image Receiver)

-1.Open a terminal and navigate to the Intergration/ folder.
+- Open a terminal and navigate to the Intergration/ folder.
-2.Install Flask:
+- Install Flask:

 pip install flask

-3.Run the server:
+- Run the server:

 python int_server3.py

 Step 3: Configure and Run

-1.Open model.py and update:
+- Open model.py and update:

 -Your Roboflow API key
 -Your Roboflow workspace and workflow ID
 -Your Pushbullet API key

-2.Update the path to the captured image:
+- Update the path to the captured image:

 filepath = "uploads/image.jpg"

-3.Run the inference script:
+- Run the inference script:

 python model.py